Brewers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (9-4) for his 23rd start of the season.
+- The Brewers' Corbin Burnes (10-8) will make his 32nd start of the season.

-- He has earned a quality start nine times in 22 starts this season.
+- In 31 starts this season, he's earned a quality start in 19 of them.

-- Miley has two starts in a row of five innings or more.
+- Burnes has 29 starts in a row of five innings or more.

-- He has six appearances this season with zero earned runs allowed out of his 22 chances this season.
+- He has eight appearances this season with zero earned runs allowed out of his 31 chances this season.

 |Opponent